wallarm/sidecar/helm/README.md

 Sidecar injection has the following logic:
 1. If label is set to `enabled`, sidecar is injected
-2. If label is set to `disabled`, sidecar is not injected
+2. If label is set to `disabled`, or it is set any other value - sidecar is not injected
 3. If label is not present in Pod spec, sidecar is not injected

 Below is simple example of Kubernetes Deployment which has Wallarm sidecar enabled: